doom-neovim/doom-nvim/docs/contributing.md

 > **NOTE:** use `--config-path /path/to/doom/nvim/stylua.toml` to use doom's
 > stylua configuration.

-- [selene] is a blazing-fast modern Lua linter written in Rust which is used for linting doom's source code.
-We make use of some custom rules so we can be sure that selene will not raise false errors.

-> **NOTE:** use `selene .` in doom's root dir and selene will automatically
-> detect the `selene.toml` and `doom.toml` files.

 #### Commits & PRs

 - Target `develop` instead of `main`.